dronecan/dronecan.github.io/Implementations/Pyuavcan/Tutorials/4._Parsing_DSDL_definitions/index.md

         print_attributes(t.response_fields, t.response_constants)
 ```

-Make sure the Pyuavcan package is installed, then run the script.
+Make sure the PyDroneCAN package is installed, then run the script.
 The output should look like this:

 ```